hufman/SmartList/README.md

 The SmartDictFromList class is slightly different.
 The transform function accepts a single list item and must return a 2-tuple of (key, value).
 The untransform function accepts a key and value parameter and must return a single item to add to the backing list.
 The filter function accepts a backing list item and must return a boolean of whether to include the backing list item.

+The MultiListFromList is extra special.
+The transform function accepts a single list item and must return a list.
+The untransform function accepts a list, which may be empty, and must return a list item, or None to have the item removed from the backing list.
+The filter function accepts a backing item and must return a boolean of whether to include the backing list item.

 [![Build Status](https://travis-ci.org/hufman/SmartList.svg?branch=master)](https://travis-ci.org/hufman/SmartList)